Nikhil29/Linux-Tips-and-Tricks/Swap-Memory/README.md

 Sometimes the system uses swap area even if memory space is available.
 To empty swap area at that time:

-1. Disable swapping.
+1. Disable swapping:

 	sudo swapoff -av

-2. Re Enable swapping.
+2. Re Enable swapping:

 	sudo swapon -av